 Ingredients You Need

-To make this breakfast bars recipe, you’ll need:
+To make this healthy breakfast bars recipe, you’ll need to have the following ingredients on hand and ready to go.

 ingredients in breakfast bars on counter